lizmstanley/cbc_utils/README.md

 * Recent sightings (not notable)
 * Hotspots

-It uses the eBird API, documented at: https://documenter.getpostman.com/view/664302/S1ENwy59 JSON from eBird is parsed into CSV files, which can be imported into a Google map.
+It uses the eBird API, documented at: https://documenter.getpostman.com/view/664302/S1ENwy59.

+JSON from eBird is parsed into CSV files, which can be imported into a Google map.
+That will place the eBird locations on a map.

 Add a layer in the map for each CSV, and import the csv into the map.
 Latitude and longitude are used to place the locations on the map.
 I usually